We’re Here to Restore What Was Lost.

 A World Where Regeneration Replaces Replacement.

-Our vision is bold: a world where intestinal regeneration becomes the new standard of care for SBS.
+Our vision is bold: a world where intestinal regeneration becomes the new standard of care for Short Bowel Syndrome (SBS) and beyond.
 We imagine a future where the body’s own tissue can be gently guided to rebuild, restoring health from within.
-We’re working to make that future a reality—starting with our lead investigational device, the Eclipse XL1.

 Clinicians.
 Innovators.
 Changemakers.